Gestational diabetes, which causes higher-than-normal blood sugar levels to be present, occurs during pregnancy.

 Protein is an essential component of a healthy diet.
 Most protein sources don’t have carbohydrates and won’t raise blood sugar, but be sure to check vegetarian sources of protein, such as beans and legumes, which can contain carbohydrates.

 Most women with gestational diabetes require two to three servings of protein each day.
 One serving of protein is equal to one of the following:

 - 3 ounces of cooked meat

 - 2 tablespoons of nut butter

-To reduce fat intake, eat lean cuts of meat with any visible skin and fat removed.
+To reduce fat intake, eat lean cuts of meat with no visible skin and fat.

 Fats don’t raise blood sugar because they don’t have carbohydrates.
 However, they are a concentrated source of calories.
 If you’re trying to manage your weight gain, you may want to manage your fat intake.
 Healthy fats are essential.
 Nuts, seeds, avocado, olive and canola oil, and flax seeds are just a few examples of healthy fats.

 For overall health, limit saturated fats such as lard and bacon, and trans fats.
 Trans fats primarily appear in processed foods.